fusioncharts/dev_centre_docs/getting-started/jquery/install-using-jquery.md

 * Customize the look and feel of all elements on the chart.
 * Plot charts from data contained in HTML tables.

 In this article, we will show you how you can download and install the `jQuery helper` and all the other dependencies on your system.
-You can use FusionCharts in your Vue project using any of the two modes given below:
+You can use FusionCharts in your jquery project using any of the two modes given below:

 ## Choose your mode of installation: